kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

 We can do that by creating the tests and transactions through the Web UI or using the CLI.
 In this example, we will use the CLI to create an environment and then create the transaction with all tests needed.
 The [assertions](../../../concepts/assertions.md) that we will check are the same for every single test.

-### Mapping environment variables
+### Mapping Environment Variables

-The first thing that we need to think about is to map what variables are needed in this process.
-At first glance, we can think of vars to the API address and the user ID:
+The first thing that we need to think about is to map the variables are needed in this process.
+At first glance, we can identify the vars to the API address and the user ID:
 With these variables, we can create the following definition file as saving as `user-buying-products.env`:

 ```sh